fridge-dev/blog/docs/_posts/2025-02-28-design-docs-are-a-tool.md

 ### When to invest in a design doc

-Saving you time doesn't only mean save time of your current impl choice.
+Design docs can save you time well beyond the initial implementation of the design choice.
+Think about total cost of ownership and long term ROI.
 Through the same lens of saving time, there are situations when it's justified to spend the extra effort on an otherwise acceptable document.
-Think about total cost of ownership and long term ROI.

 However, these should be considered the exception, not the norm.